jovdb/reporters/README.md

     C:/Users/JoVdB/MyProject/css/index.css(5,9): warning: Unknown property 'colour'. (rule: known-properties)

-The application has a list of built-in reporters that can be used (gulp-csslint, gulp-jshint, gulp-typescript, gulp-sass, gulp-jasmine), or you can also create your own.
+The application has a list of built-in reporters that can be used (gulp-csslint, gulp-jshint, gulp-typescript, gulp--sass, gulp-jasmine), or you can also create your own.

-As output you can use one of the built-in outputs (Visual Studio style, notifier, beep) or create your own.
+As output you can use one of the built-in outputs (Visual Studio style, notifier, beep) or create your own
-When sourcemap information is available, it will use the original source location.

 All built-in reporters collect error/warning information (messages) that is passed to the output, it can contain following items: